kamranmuazzam/uloom/documents/obGyn/obs/htn.typ

 == Eclampsia
 *Definition* #card
-Occurrence of generalized tonic–clonic convulsions and/or coma in a woman with preeclampsia, not attributable to other causes.
+Occurrence of generalized tonic-clonic convulsions and/or coma in a woman with preeclampsia, not attributable to other causes.

 === Stages of Eclamptic Fit
 #viva
 1. *Premonitory stage:* facial twitching, eye rolling, rigidity.
 2. *Tonic stage:* generalized muscle contraction lasting ~30 sec, respiration stops.
-3. *Clonic stage:* jerky movements of limbs for 1–2 min, respiration resumes.
+3. *Clonic stage:* jerky movements of limbs for 1-2 min, respiration resumes.
 4. *Comatose stage:* unconsciousness or deep sleep follows.

 #high-yield